ty-edelweiss/dns-benchmark/README.md

 support A/AAAA/PTR/CNAME/MX/TXT record only.
 *No IPv6 support for PTR record.

-TCP fallback and EDNS0 are not supported.
+TCP fallback is not supported.

 ## Build